-Our discussion and analysis of the West Carroll Ambulance Service District's financial performance provides an overview of the Ambulance Service District's financial activities for the fiscal year ended December 31, 2004.
+Our discussion and analysis of the West Carroll Ambulance Service District's financial performance provides an overview of the Ambulance Service District's financial activities for the fiscal year ended December 31, 2005.

 The Management's Discussion and Analysis (MD&A) is an element of the new reporting model adopted by the Governmental Accounting Standards Board (GASB) in their Statement No. 34 Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments issued June 1999.
-Certain comparative information between the current year and the prior year is required to be presented in the MD&A. However, because this is the first year of implementing the new reporting model, certain necessary comparative information of the previous year was not prepared.
-Considering the financial resources necessary to prepare this information for the prior year, and that the GASB Statement No. 34 permits the omission of the comparative information in the first year of adoption of the new reporting model, the Ambulance Service District has elected to exclude the information in this report.
-Subsequent reports will include the comparative information.
+Certain comparative information between the current year and the prior year is required to be presented in the MD&A.